Trump International Hotel and Tower (New York City): 21st century

 While Trump did not own the building, he received a large payment from GE Pension Trust for its development, as well as a portion of profits from the sale of the condos.
 Despite his name being on the building, he only operated the restaurant, stores, and rooftop.
 By 2005, the Trump International Hotel and Tower had the city's most expensive rental apartment, a four-bedroom unit offered at $55,000 per month.
 Among the units sold at the tower was an apartment that, in 2007, was sold for $18 million and resold on the same day for $21 million.
 In mid-2009, the tower's penthouse was sold at auction for $18 million as part of a foreclosure proceeding against Cecchi Gori; at the time, it was the largest foreclosure auction in Manhattan.
 A Russian family bought the penthouse but reneged after learning of the cost to renovate the apartment, and it was ultimately sold in late 2010 for $31 million.

 The Trump family announced in November 2009 that it would renovate the 167 hotel rooms over the following year.
 The work was to be conducted in two phases: half of units would be renovated from January to April while the other half would be renovated from June to September.
 The renovation was completed in September 2010 at a cost of $30 million.
 The Jean-Georges restaurant was renovated the same year to designs by Thomas Juul-Hansen.
 Following that, Juul-Hansen designed a renovation for Nougatine in 2012.
-After the 2016 United States presidential election, in which Trump was elected U.S. president, the hotel became the site of occasional protests against his administration.
+After the 2016 United States presidential election, in which Trump was first elected U.S. president, the hotel became the site of occasional protests against his administration.
 By the late 2010s, residential units at the Trump International Tower were selling for over 3000 $/ft2, less than units in newer skyscrapers on nearby Billionaires' Row such as 432 Park Avenue and One57.